 What is a Galette?

 Galette is a french term that describes a flat round cake.
 I see them as more rustic versions of pie.
 They sound fancy, but they’re really not.
-You don’t have to have stellar crust making skills to make a galette look appetizing.
-The imperfections are a true highlight.
+The imperfections of the folded crust are a true highlight.